'Nigeria's alarming rate of out-of-school children should be reduced' - Experts

-International Day of Education: FlexiSAF Foundation enroll 20 out-of-school children in schools
+FlexiSAF Foundation and Sahel Consulting partner to enroll 20 out-of-school children in school

 - The fifth International Day of Education was celebrated on Tuesday, January 24 under the theme “to invest in people, prioritize education”